Does an Employer Benefit From a 401(k) Matching Plan?

 Offering a 401(k) benefits package isn’t mandatory as an employer, but there are several incentives to provide one:

-• Attract qualified talent: Set yourself apart from the competition by offering talented candidates a comprehensive benefits package.
+• Qualified talent: Set yourself apart from the competition by offering talented candidates a comprehensive benefits package.

 • High retention: Show your employees they’re valued by matching their investments in their future with a 401(k).